 Before heading up we could barely see the mountain, it was so covered in fog but we took our chances and up we went.
 Once we got to the top, to our luck, the clouds cleared for about 5 minutes, enough to take a picture but then soon after the whole site would be covered in the fog again.

-Jacob’s birthday was directly after the trek so I surprised him a hotel upgrade at Tierra Viera Hotels (instead of a 6-bed dorm at a hostel) and a morning at Inca Spa.
+Jacob’s birthday was directly after the trek so I surprised him a hotel upgrade at Tierra Viva Cusco Plaza (instead of a 6-bed dorm at a hostel) and a morning at Inca Spa.
 Hot thermal baths and massages.
 Yes, please!
-The massage was the best we’ve ever had & it was exactly what our sore broken bodies required.
+The full body massage was the best we’ve ever had & it was exactly what our sore broken bodies required.
 He loved the surprise and I clearly didn’t mind it too!

 This is something we’ve both wanted to do together and it’s definitely something we won’t forget.
 Believe us when we say if you have the time it is absolutely worth every penny & every sore muscle to complete the trek.
 You won’t regret it!